 You spend week 3 in OBG.
 The experience opens your eyes to the resilience of local patients, especially given the minimal pain relief they have available.

-One highlight is observing procedures in theatre.
+One highlight is observing procedures in the theatre.
 You even sit in on C-sections, several of which take place in the same room at the same time.
-The consultant is passionate about his work and is willing to answer any and all of your questions.
+The consultant is passionate about his work and is willing to answer any of your questions.

 You’re surprised by how resourceful the local staff are.
-They sterilise almost everything for reuse, from IV bottles to dressings.
-It really makes you contemplate how comparatively wasteful we are back at home.
+They sterilize almost everything for reuse, from IV bottles to dressings, which makes you contemplate how comparatively wasteful we are back home.

 After placement:

-You’ve had a busy couple of weeks, so you decide to spend some of your evenings this week chilling out at the house.
+You’ve had a busy couple of weeks, so you spent some of your evenings this week chilling out at the house.

-You sit by the pool in the grounds in the afternoons.
-You take some time out to read the book you brought with you.
-In the evenings you put the tv on and watch films with your housemates.
+In the afternoons, you sit by the pool on the Work the World house grounds, taking time to read the book you brought.
+In the evenings, you put the TV on and watch films with your housemates.

 Weekend 3: Kakum

-Spending weekends like this with your housemates has given you the chance to really get to know each other as well as experience the adventures to be had in Ghana.
-It’s clear that you’ve all become friends and that you’ll all stay in touch when you go your separate ways.
+Spending weekends like this with your housemates has allowed you to get to know each other and experience Ghana's adventures.
+It’s clear that you’ve all become friends and will stay in touch when you go your separate ways.

 Week 4: NICU

-It’s your final week and you’re in NICU.
-You know that you have total flexibility when it comes to shifts, so you decide to add a couple of night shifts to get a different perspective.
-You see a lot of cases of malnutrition and malaria while you’re here, which is not something you normally see back at home.
+It’s your final week in the NICU.
+You know you have total flexibility regarding shifts, so add a few night shifts to get a different perspective.
+You see a lot of cases of malnutrition and malaria while you’re here, which is not something you usually see back home.
 The experience here is eye-opening.

-You see a huge number of reasons for admission here — HIV prophylaxis, broken bones, sepsis, difficult or prolonged delivery, birth asphyxia, heart defects, genetic disorders… It’s a breadth of cases you have never seen before.
+You see a vast number of reasons for admission here — HIV prophylaxis, broken bones, sepsis, complicated or prolonged delivery, birth asphyxia, heart defects, genetic disorders… It’s a breadth of cases you have never seen before.

-But the biggest difference you notice is the much higher infant mortality rate in premature babies.
-You ask why and your department team explains to you that this is mostly due to lack of resources.
+But the most significant difference you notice is the much higher infant mortality rate in premature babies.
+You ask why, and your department team explains that this is primarily due to a lack of resources.

-And that sums up your elective placement experience here in Ghana.
-There are big differences in practices, resources and staff levels, but it’s the impact these issues have on the lives of patients that stays with you.
+That sums up your elective placement experience here in Ghana.
+Although there are significant differences in practices, resources, and staff levels, the memory of the impact these issues have on patients' lives stays with you.

 Get complete flexibility